Get the facts and discover the important nutritional differences between matcha vs. yerba mate.

 Yerba mate originated in South America.
 Traditionally, it is consumed through a metal straw out of a dried gourd that is passed from person to person.

 3. Natural Stimulation: Caffeine

-Caffeine is the world’s best loved stimulant.
+The world’s best loved stimulant is caffeine.
 Both matcha and yerba mate are natural sources of caffeine, and each provides about 11 milligrams of the stimulant for every one ounce serving.

 4. Disease-Fighting Antioxidants

 Both beverages contain antioxidants, which are measured in ORAC units.
 Per gram, matcha contains 1384 ORAC units, whereas mate contains just 42 – a huge difference.

 5. Weight Loss Support

 Matcha’s primary antioxidant is EGCG, epigallocatechin, which increases your metabolism to help you control your weight.
 Mate’s main antioxidant is chlorogenic acid, which slows the body’s release of glucose.

 Yerba mate and matcha both contain 15-20 amino acids.
 But only matcha has the unique amino acid known as L-Theanine.
 L-Theanine has been proven to stimulate the production of alpha waves in the brain, an indicator of relaxation.
 It is known for creating a calm-yet-alert mental state.